rija/docker-nginx-fpm-caches-wordpress/Cookbook.md

 docker exec -it mysqlserver bash -c "env" | grep -v ROOT | grep -v HOME | grep -v PWD | grep -v SHLVL | grep -v PATH | grep -v _=| sed "s/^/DB_/"
 ```

-However the database server hostname obtained that way is useless as the Wordpress container has now way to resolve it.
+However the database server hostname obtained that way is useless as the Wordpress container has now way to resolve that hostname on its own.

 so you can retrieve the IP of the database server with: